austintgriffith/clevis/NOTES.md

 # Potentially read for merge.
 See checklist at bottom for some sanity checks

 # TODO: Delete this file from the repo
+# TODO: Change any references to austintgriffith/clevis#0.1.0 back to the master branch.

 ## Structural
 - Added commander.js to make the cli tool more extensible and maintainable